MarieComet/MC-Divi-Module-Title/README.md

 * License URI: https://www.gnu.org/licenses/gpl-2.0.html

 This plugin adds a new module to the Divi builder, it allows to easily insert titles without going through the text module.
+<a href="https://fr.wordpress.org/plugins/mc-divi-title-module/">Link to the WordPress repository plugin page</a>

 Description
 ---------------